akinhwan/bens-blog-boilerplate/content/blog/pushups.md

 ### Show yourself self-compassion
 Don't be so hard on yourself if and when you fail to uphold your habit.
 Don't beat yourself over this, it is not a failure so long as you get back on the horse.
 Even if you got down on all fours but didn't do a single pushup, at least you showed up.
 But oftentimes, we don't even get into the correct position.
 Because I'm betting that if you did, the additional energy required to do the actual pushups wouldn't be that much.
 The activation energy required to convince yourself to take action on the habit is the hardest part.
 You can go back and forth and converse with yourself all you want.
 But until you can get yourself up and down, you aren't doing pushups.

+### Quantifying as a motivator
+This is kind of meta, but while thinking about sharing this post and reflecting back on this journey has only served to increase my motivation.
+It has renewed my sense of dedication to this simple habit.